ihr-it-projekt/DayZModsInfo/RevivePlayer/Configs/reviveConfig.md

   },
   "enableHospital": 1, // 0 = No hospital revive, 1 = Hospital revive is enabled
-  "minTimeBeforeHospital": 180, // Min time in seconds before the player can be revived in the hospital "priceForReviveInHospital": -1, // Price for revive in hospital -1 = no price for revive 100 = 100 $ for revive "reviveHospital": {
+  "minTimeBeforeHospital": 180, // Min time in seconds before the player can be revived in the hospital "minTimeBeforeHospitalWhenNoOtherPlayerIsOnline": 60, // Min time in seconds before the player can be revived in the hospital when no other player is online
+  "priceForReviveInHospital": -1, // Price for revive in hospital -1 = no price for revive 100 = 100 $ for revive
+  "reviveHospital": {
     "maxWounds": 0,